Arc to Arcturus, the springtime star | EarthSky.org

 Tonight, at mid-northern latitudes, look for the brilliant star Arcturus to climb over your eastern horizon around 9 to 10 p.m. local time.
-That’s the approximate time on your clock, no matter what is your longitude.
+That’s the approximate time on your clock, regardless of your longitude.
 South of the equator, this northerly star rises considerably later in the evening.
 Click here to know when Arcturus rises into your sky.

 Extend the natural arc of the Big Dipper handle to verify that you’ve found Arcturus.
 The Big Dipper can actually be seen from as far south as the tropical and subtropical regions of the Southern Hemisphere.
 However, the Big Dipper doesn’t reach its high point for the night in late February until an hour or two after the midnight hour.